Freelancing on the side, image of a woman doing taxes | Crunch

 If you’re reassessing your career path but you’re not quite ready to quit your regular job yet - you’ve come to the right place.
 This bumper article contains a wealth of handy information about how to kickstart a freelance career while balancing a regular full-time job.

-We’ve previously written about how you can start a buisness while still working.
+We’ve previously written about how you can start a business while still working.
 This can be a good way to reduce the risks of setting up a business to still have some income coming in.
 And, contrary to popular belief, the terms ‘employed’ and ‘self-employed’ are not opposites.

 Before we get started, you might like to check out this handy video we put together on how to get the ball rolling with freelancing on the side.